Hauer-Heinrich/hh_simple_job_posts/README.md

 - shippes default config for nice-urls see example: Configuration/Typo3/sites/config.yaml
 - provides psr-14 events

+#### prepare fields for json e. g. json-ld / schema.org
+RTE fields are available in the Fluid template as “jobpost.escapedRteFields” for example “{jobpost.escapedRteFields.description}”.

 ### Available events
 When register to an event you can always access the class where the event is fired.
 For additional items see column "Access to" in the table below.